INSIDE: Here’s a financial snapshot of a woman who shares some great graphs & spreadsheets on how she manages it all. Great thing to do early on!

 My “Financial Summary” is essentially where I track my net worth at any given time.
+It’s a true financial snapshot.
 Anything is green is an asset, and anything in red is a liability… and anything that is black is an account that fluctuates frequently (such as my primary checking) so I don’t include it in my overall calculations.

 I keep a balance in my checking (“Spending”) that is always higher than my cumulative credit card balance, since I pay for everything on credit cards to collect rewards.
 I have never paid interest on any of my credit cards since I have all bills set to auto pay from my spending account.

 My “Net Worth Over Time” tracker is really just so I can ensure that I am consistently moving up!
 I really enjoy looking back at it to see how far I’ve come.
 I received an inheritance of sorts ($10,000) in October 2018 which accounts for the big jump there which I threw into a 2 year CD for my future down payment on a house.
 I also got a bonus at work that month which accounts for the rest of the jump, and needless to say, that was a wonderful month!

 The only dip in net worth I have had in my entire duration of tracking was when I bought Hamilton tickets for my boyfriend and I in June 2018… it was a pretty big splurge that I dipped into my travel account for, but I have absolutely no regrets since that is what it is there for.
 Why earn money if you can’t treat yourself sometimes?
 The other one was when I bought my new-to-me car in April 2019 (and subsequently forgot to add the car’s value to my net worth, lol – I fixed it the next month).

 The “Wealth Ratio” came from you!
 I saw you do it in a blog post quite some time ago and loved the idea.
 I’ve been tracking it since and I find that it really helps hold me accountable.